RajatSinghal2507/nagp-2024-batch-3-k8s/README.md

 This project is the completed assignment for NAGP 2024 Batch 3 K8S sessions.
 This is a Spring Boot Maven application that connects to a MySQL database and performs basic CRUD operations.

+The code repository is available at this [GitHub](https://github.com/RajatSinghal2507/nagp-2024-batch-3-k8s) link.
+The repo contains the following:
+1. 4 K8S YAML files.
+   1. namespace.yaml
+   2. final-mysql.yaml
+   3. final-application.yaml
+   4. final-rollingupdate.yaml
+2. Explanations related to these yaml files could be found at this [Drive]() link.
+3. The service API has the below mappings:
+   1. `/demo`: GET :  A String 'TEST COMPLETED' will be displayed in the browser to assert that the application is running.
+   2. `/demo/all`: GET:  List of all the users saved in the `user` table of `nagp` DB.
+   3. `/demo/add?name=rajat&email=rajat@gmail.com`: POST: add a row in the `user` table of `nagp` DB with specified `name` and `email` column values.
+4. The images of the application could be found on [DockerHub](https://hub.docker.com/repository/docker/rajatsinghal2507/nagp-2024-k8s-assignment/general)
 ## Features

 - Spring Boot application